 Anyone can contribute to your HSA.

-There are several ways you can contribute to your HSA - employer payroll deduction, add your bank account online in HSA Central and transfers funds, or transfer HSA funds from a separate HSA account.
+There are several ways you can contribute to your HSA - employer payroll deduction, add your bank account online in HSA Central and transfers funds, transfer HSA funds from a separate HSA account, or check deposit at all Central Bank locations.

 |Catch-up Contribution (55+)||$1,000||$1,000|